 enough fluids helped to energize me.

 experience would vary from yours.
-It is important to understand that
+It is essential to understand that

 breastfeeding can be a challenging task for new mothers but, they can

 find ways through it and then it can become the most relished and

 Support from people around you like your husband or partner, relatives and health professionals undoubtedly helps!